 3. Foster an environment that supports adults to make changes in instructional practices

 Each of these functions is briefly described below.

-1. Ensure Implementation of effective instructional practices.
-Implementation of effective instructional practices requires intentional efforts at many levels of the system.
+1. Ensure Implementation of effective instructional practices - The implementation of effective instructional practices requires intentional efforts at many levels of the system.
 These efforts include:

 · Shared understanding of Academics Standards